 Each of our Acrylic dice are individually machined and the polished in 5 stages to bring back the optimal clarity and luster inherent to cast acrylic.
 This process is labor intensive but as you can see in the image to the right, it produces far superior results to injection molded acrylic dice.

-PLEASE NOTE: We no longer use laser cut acrylic boxes, all of our dice have been upgraded to include our standard box as chosen above.
+PLEASE NOTE: We no longer use laser cut acrylic boxes, all of our dice have been upgraded to include our round, steel tin.